Working with Widgets > 2D > Text Input

 What Does This Widget Do?

 The Text Input widget is a one-line text box.
-It can be used for text or numeric data entry or to display text or numeric data in edit mode.
+It can be used for text data entry or to display text data in edit mode.

 When Should I Use This Widget?

 Use a Text Input when you want to include a one-line text box for an experience user to enter text data.
-For example, if you want a service technician to enter the oil level of a generator before they begin performing service maintenance, a Text Input widget would be most appropriate.
+For example, if you want a service technician to enter the condition of the oil in of a generator before they begin performing service maintenance, a Text Input widget would be most appropriate.

 Are There Any Special Properties, Services, Events, or Actions?